LabShengLi/BIOC599_LongRead/README.md

 **Note**: if you already in compute node mode, you don't need to do this step.

-This command starts an interactive session on the cluster with 2 CPU cores and 8GB memory for 2 hours.
+This command starts an interactive session on the cluster with multiple CPU cores and memory.
 More information check [Slurm Job documents](https://www.carc.usc.edu/user-guides/hpc-systems/using-our-hpc-systems/slurm-templates.html) in CARC HPC.

 ```
-srun --pty -p main --time=02:00:00 -n 2 --mem 8GB bash
+## srun --pty -p main --time=02:00:00 -n 2 --mem 8GB bash
+salloc -p debug -c 4
 ```

-**Note: You must enter into the `compute` mode to load/run most of the softwares, instead of the `log` mode.**
+**Note: You must enter into the `compute` (`interactive`) mode to load/run most of the software, instead of the `log` mode.**

 ---